JelleManders/Documentation/SMTPeter/en/bounce-handling.md

 standardized automatically generated notifications that can be processed by mail servers.
 SMTPeter recognizes these type of bounces too and logs the reported errors.
-Because SMTPeter already recognizes such messages, you may instruct SMTPeter to not forward these DNS's and only pass on the bounces that could not be recognized.
+Because SMTPeter already recognizes such messages, you may instruct SMTPeter to not forward these DSN's and only pass on the bounces that could not be recognized.

 The SMTP protocol has a special DSN extension that allows just this.
 When